charlesk513/website/README.md

 # website
-User friendly websites to be publicly accessed, innovation comes from the enthusiasms of the wellwishers.
+User friendly websites to be publicly accessed, innovation comes from the enthusiasm of the wellwishers.